aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 A good naming scheme for marking experimental APIs should:

 1. Express the experimental nature.
-2. Allow expressing order between experimental version of the same API, e.g `grantWriteExp_v1` is older than `grantWriteExp_v2`.
+2. Allow expressing order between experimental versions of the same API, e.g `grantWriteExp_v1` is older than `grantWriteExp_v2`.

 **Prefix vs. Suffix**

-Advantage of adding the experimental addition as prefix:
+Advantages of adding the experimental addition as a prefix:

 1. Might be more clear that the API is experimental.
 All experimental APIs are grouped together in autocomplete.